Edit page in Livemark

 Then, for example, to run the tests, we can use:

-frictionless-dev make test
+frictionless-dev hatch run test

 Development